CyTran: A Cycle-Consistent Transformer with Multi-Level Consistency for Non-Contrast to Contrast CT Translation: Related Work

-GANs have also been adopted in medical imagining, often being employed for medical image translation \cite{Seo-WCACV-2021,Wolterink-TMI-2017,Choi-JNM-2018,Emami-MP-2018,Kearney-RAI-2020, Modanwal-MI-2020}.
+GANs have also been adopted in medical imagining, often being employed for medical image translation \cite{Choi-JNM-2018,Emami-MP-2018,Kearney-RAI-2020, Modanwal-MI-2020,Seo-WCACV-2021,Wolterink-TMI-2017}.
 For example, Seo et al.~\cite{Seo-WCACV-2021} proposed a two-stage algorithm to address style transfer between contrast and non-contrast CT images.
 The first stage removes the poor alignment effects, while the second stage relies on a GAN architecture to enhance the contrast of CT images.
 Other approaches used the pix2pix framework in applications where paired images are available, such as positron emission tomography (PET) to MRI translation \cite{Choi-JNM-2018}, organ segmentation \cite{Huo-MI-2018}, MRI to CT translation \cite{Emami-MP-2018}, and low-dose CT denoising \cite{Wolterink-TMI-2017}.
 More recently, researchers started using CycleGANs \cite{Zhu-ICCV-2017} for various medical imaging tasks \cite{Kearney-RAI-2020, Modanwal-MI-2020}.
-For example, Kearney et al.~\cite{Kearney-RAI-2020} employed a CycleGAN \cite{Zhu-ICCV-2017} to translate between MRI and CT data.
+For instance, Kearney et al.~\cite{Kearney-RAI-2020} employed a CycleGAN \cite{Zhu-ICCV-2017} to translate between MRI and CT data.
 Modanwal et al.~\cite{Modanwal-MI-2020} proposed an algorithm that modifies CycleGAN by introducing two discriminators to translate between different MRI images.
 Closer to our task, Chandrashekar et al.~\cite{Chandrashekar-EHJ-2020} proposed an algorithm which relies on CycleGAN to enhance the contrast of CT images.
 To the best of our knowledge, none of the related methods are based on transformer architectures.
 We provide empirical evidence showing that cycle-consistent transformers outperform architectures based on pix2pix or CycleGAN when it comes to contrast to non-contrast CT translation and back.
+Furthermore, to the best of our knowledge, the idea of optimizing features at multiple levels to become cycle-consistent has not been explored so far in medical imaging.

-\subsubsection{Image Registration}
+\subsection{Image Registration}